-The duct select function allows the indoor fan to be operated at two variable fan speeds, depending on the duct length.
-When this switch is enabled (UP), the unit automatically selects either high or middle fan speed for longer ductwork applications.
-When set in the down position, the unit is automatically operated in either the middle or low fan speed for shorter ductwork applications.
+The duct select function allows the indoor fan to be operated at two variable fan speeds.
+When this switch is enabled (UP), the unit automatically selects either high or middle fan speed (for longer ductwork applications).
+When set in the down position, the unit is automatically operated in either the middle or low fan speed (for shorter ductwork applications).